MakieOrg/AlgebraOfGraphics.jl/docs/src/layers/draw.md

 ## Scale options

-All properties that decide how scales are visualized can be modified using the `scales` keyword of the `draw` function.
+All properties that decide how scales are visualized can be modified by passing scale options (using the `scales` function) as the second argument of `draw` .
 The properties that are accepted differ depending on the scale aesthetic type (for example `Color`, `Marker`, `LineStyle`) and whether the scale is categorical or continuous.

 ### Categorical scale options